Top 5 This Week

 The financial preparation for Washington State relocation requires accounting for several Washington-specific costs beyond standard moving expenses:

-- Property tax on purchase: Washington’s Real Estate Excise Tax (REET) applies to home purchases at a graduated rate (1.1%–3% depending on sale price); budgeted separately from closing costs
+• Real Estate Excise Tax (REET): applies to home sales at a graduated rate (1.1%–3% depending on sale price); legally paid by the seller, it is factored into negotiation and budgeted separately from buyer closing costs

 Preparing for Your Move

-The logistical side of relocating to Washington State follows a familiar sequence regardless of where you are coming from: secure housing before or immediately after arrival, transfer any professional licenses if your occupation requires it, register your vehicle and update your driver’s licence within the timeframe required by local law (typically 30 to 90 days for new residents), and register to vote at your new address.
+The logistical side of relocating to Washington State follows a familiar sequence regardless of where you are coming from: secure housing before or immediately after arrival, transfer any professional licenses if your occupation requires it, register your vehicle and update your driver’s license within the 30-day window Washington allows new residents, and register to vote at your new address.
 Connecting with community organizations, sports clubs, neighborhood associations, or professional networks early in the process can dramatically accelerate the sense of belonging.
 In many parts of Washington State that have grown rapidly over the past decade, a significant proportion of the population has relocated from elsewhere, which means that being new to the area is genuinely normal — and that the infrastructure for meeting people and building a life from scratch is well established.

 Frequently Asked Questions